 In some cultures it is acceptable to engage in honor killing.
 For example, to torture, mutilate, or kill a female family member who has been a victim of rape is considered honorable.
 Or consider martyrdom.
 Suicide bombers fully believe that they are serving their God by killing infidels.
 They further believe that they and 70 of their closest family and friends will be granted eternal bliss in the afterlife for doing God’s benevolent work.
 Can we rightfully accept that either of these acts advances human flourishing?
 Is it truly acceptable to condone either act because it is believed to be morally acceptable by their culture?
 Is disapproving of these acts culturally insensitive or indicative of bias?

 Using the same logic, is it acceptable to limit the expression of romantic love to only those that happen to be from the opposite sex?
 Does rendering homosexuality illegal or immoral, promote or hinder human flourishing?
-I suggest that it accomplishes the latter.
+I suggest that it hinders flourishing.
 And are not the origins of the beliefs that render homosexuality wrong, wrought from the same belief mechanisms that encourage martyrdom or honor killings?

 Speaking of bias, I recently read an article written by a Roman Catholic Priest that derided National Public Radio (NPR) as being biased on par with right wing conservative media outlets.
 The context of the argument was NPR’s inclination to cover the issue of homosexuality in a way that condoned it.
 Because the author holds the belief that homosexuality is immoral, and NPR comes off as pro gay marriage (as well as taking other pro “liberal” positions), the author suggests that NPR, as an institution, is biased.
 I could not disagree more with this notion.
 NPR may have a liberal slant, but this does not automatically imply that it is biased.
 I would argue that at NPR there is a stronger inclination to use evidence-based, rather than ideologically-based reason to guide its reporting.
 Isn’t that what reporters are supposed to do?
 Somehow, because the evidence does not support the moral inclinations of the church, or those of social conservatives, it is biased?
 I think not!